xlian1/Python-Basic/README.md

-# hello-world
+# Python basic
-learn how to use it
-This is about how to use the github.
-1.braches
+This is a file to help me with learn Python, noting what I don't familiar with.

+1. Chaining Comparision Operator in Python

+  if a < b < c:
+  {...}

+2.While loop

+  while (condition):
+    statement